SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/create-an-entity-group.md

 * Include any host in the Active Directory “laptops” group, and
 * Set a (pre-configured) criticality to group members.

 Each laptop in the “laptops” group will automatically inherit the criticality defined for the Entity Group, and so will laptops assigned to the “laptops” group in the future.
-In other words, when an Entity is added to CSE, if it matches the membership criteria of an existing Entity Group, it will be automatically added to that group.
+In other words, when an Entity is added, if it matches the membership criteria of an existing Entity Group, it will be automatically added to that group.

 Note that when an Insight is created, any tags that are assigned to the primary Entity in the Insight are automatically inherited by the Insight.
 So, tags that an Entity inherits from an Entity Group will also be inherited by Insights that fire on the Entity.
 (Such inheritance is not retro-active: Insights that fired on an Entity prior to the Entity being tagged won’t be tagged.)